global-ad-snap/fraud-detection-risk-scoring/README.md

 | GDPR / CCPA | ⚠ Partial (explainability implemented) |
 | FCRA | N/A (not a credit model) |

 ---

-## Disclaimer & Intended Use

-### Disclaimer
-This project is for **demonstration and portfolio purposes only**.
-It is **not a production system** and must not be used without independent validation, security review, and governance approval.

-### Intended Use
-✔ Fraud risk scoring
-✔ Analyst decision support
-✔ Case prioritization

-### Prohibited Use
-✗ Automated transaction blocking
-✗ Automated account closure
-✗ Credit scoring or lending decisions
-✗ Medical diagnosis or clinical decision-making

----